malan88/malan88.github.io-src/content/intro.md

 breaks itself_.
 Even Arch Linux, contrary to the memes, rarely breaks.
 But the real key to Linux’s dominance are twofold:

-1. It is designed by a community of people who recognize that people build serious applications with it and require it to be rock solid and standardized.
+1. It is maintained by a community of people who recognize that its users build serious applications with it and require it to be rock solid and standardized (it mostly follows the [Linux Standard Base][16] standard, which is mostly a superset of [POSIX][17]; yes, I pulled this from a [stackoverflow question][18]).
 2. If the standardized nature of its system isn’t good enough for you, _it lets you do with it as you will_.